dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ## Requirements to Use
 1. A Google account.
 [Create a Google account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp)
-1. Another participant (for synchronous, interactive modeling).
+1. Another participant (for synchronous, synchronous modeling).
 A participant may role play one or more parties (e.g., Upper Basin and Mexico).
 1. ~ 1 to 2 hours.
 Go slow.
 If you run out of time, schedule another session.

 ## Compare to Current Operations
 The **Master**, **8.1-Trade**, and **MillenniumRecover** worksheets come with companion **-LawOfRiver** and **-Plots** worksheets.
 Select the **-Plots** worksheets to compare flex accounting entries to current operations (Law of the River).
 Use the **Master** worksheet to compare your entries to current operations.

+## Versions
+Open the "Versions" worksheet to see a list of changes over time.

 ## Publications
 1. Rosenberg, D. E. (2021). "[Adapt Lake Mead releases to inflow to give managers more flexibility to slow reservoir draw down](https://digitalcommons.usu.edu/water_pubs/170/)."
 Utah State University, Logan, Utah.